imbo/imbo/docs/installation/configuration.rst

 The algorithm that generates the path simply takes the three first characters of ``<user>`` and creates directories for each of them, then the full public key, then a directory of each of the first characters in ``<image>`` and lastly it stores the image in a file with a filename equal to ``<image>``.

-Read more about the API in the :doc:`api` topic.
+Read more about the API in the :doc:`../usage/api` topic.

 Examples
 ~~~~~~~~